• Menu

 What to ask your barber

-One of the most long-lasting haircuts out there, the bowl-cut was very popular in everyone’s childhood.
-In present days, it’s very popular in Korea, duet to its high “kawaii-factor”, meaning that the round shape makes it very cute and appealing.
+One of the most long-lasting haircuts out there, the bowl cut was very popular in everyone’s childhood.
+At present days, it’s very popular in Korea, due to its high “kawaii factor”, meaning that the round shape makes it very cute and appealing.

 Source